opentok/OpenTok-PHP-SDK/sample/Archiving/README.md

 ## Running the App

-First, download the dependencies using [Composer](http://getcomposer.org) in this directory.
+First, download the dependencies using [Composer](http://getcomposer.org) in this directory as well as the root SDK directory

 ```
+$ cd ../../
+$ composer.phar install
+$ cd sample/Archiving
 $ ../../composer.phar install
 ```